Sitecore/docker-examples/README.md

 ## Getting Started

-1. Copy your `license.xml` file to the `./docker/license` folder of topologyu of your choice
+1. Copy your `license.xml` file to the `./docker/license` folder of topology of your choice
 2. Run `start.ps1`
-3. First time you may be prompted a root certication authority (CA) cetificate.
+3. First time you may be prompted to install a root certificate authority (CA) certificate.
 This is required by mkcert to allow local SSL certs to be used without warnings and errors.
 Click yes to install the certificate.

 ## Custom Settings